Patriarchal bargain: Patriarchal bargains and female conservatism

 Kandiyoti pointed out that, under transformative pressures, women often resist changes to the patriarchal status quo, because they do not envisage equivalent or greater benefits than they already receive in return for their patriarchal bargain under the prevailing system.

 Women's involvement in various anti-feminist movements can be attributed to the patriarchal bargain.
-For example, women embraced and sought to enforce Khomeini's reforms under the notion that enthusiastic adherence to patriarchal norms would manifest the "implicit promise of increased male responsibility".
+For example, following the 1979 Iranian Revolution women in that country embraced and sought to enforce Khomeini's reforms, under the notion that enthusiastic adherence to patriarchal norms would manifest the "implicit promise of increased male responsibility".